Have you ever heard of the mask of pregnancy? I actually wouldn’t be surprised at all if this is completely unfamiliar to you!

 Another hormone-related skin change that can occur during pregnancy is melasma, or the mask of pregnancy.

-Instead of a lovely, refreshing glow, melasma appears as dark patches or spots on the face that sort of resembles sun spots.
+Instead of a lovely, refreshing glow, melasma appears as dark patches or spots on the face that sort of resemble sun spots.
 As with most things that occur during pregnancy, melasma should also go away after you give birth!

 What causes the pregnancy mask?